Schroders calls revised offer for Xstrata "still inequitable"

 "How David Cumming (Standard Life Investment's head of equities) can come out and say he's happy with the new corporate governance arrangements - we don't know what they are," Buxton said.

-"We are unclear on who stays and who goes and who leads it, and who is incentivized to do what."
+"We are unclear on who stays and who goes and who leads it, and who is incentivised to do what."

 (Reporting by Chris Vellacott)